 What about academic achievement?

-Several Year 10 students at Al Mamoura Academy were also entered for English early, with 100% students achieving a grade of 4 or higher.
+In 2019, several Year 10 students at Al Mamoura Academy were also entered for English early, with 100% students achieving a grade of 4 or higher.
 The top performing subjects were English, Science, History and Arabic.

 Al Mamoura School's design is based on one that was developed for an ADEK school in Al Ain, but has been adapted to create a separate section with a very large open indoor space for Foundation Stage children to enable them to take place in a wide range of free play activities supervised by teachers.